 I know a couple of professors, here and elsewhere, aiming for the goalposts in the manner you suggest.
 But in being a new media hero you do risk flashy, untimely death.

 The Society of Professional Journalists Western Washington chapter named RBM its 2019 Journalism Educator of the Year.
-He and other honorees delivered remarks at the Northwest Excellence in Journalism Awards Party in July at Optimism Brewing Company in Seattle.
+He and other honorees delivered remarks at the Northwest Excellence in Journalism Awards Party in Seattle.

 In all seriousness, sometimes I wonder if big symposiums on this topic really do anything.
 Don't you think we just need to start getting a few tenured professors on the tech bandwagon in order to legitmize the practice of using new media in the classroom?
 Otherwise, it's just a bunch of fresh-minted MA or Ph.D.'s talking about how things need to change.
 Or maybe those youngbloods should be the ones to just, like, you know, do it.
 Try something new.
 Fuck the consequences.
 If it's something you believe in, do it now and deal with the potential institutional explanations later.